I am really excited about today’s post.

 8. Remove the cookie sheet from the freezer and pour the last of the melted white chocolate on top.

-9. Top with the remaining crushed peppermint candies and place in freezer.
+9. Top with the remaining crushed peppermint candies and place in the freezer.